Daniel J. Frey

 The dark waters roll…

-George Floyd is killed by four Minneapolis Police officers in full view, fully recorded.
+George Floyd was killed by four Minneapolis Police officers in full view, fully recorded.

-The third leg of this American sickness steps down onto our necks.
+The third leg of this American sickness steps down onto all our necks.

 We are told we didn't see what we saw.